Information around what Royal Holloway Sport are doing to keep users safe can be found in our FAQs.

 6.7 Smoking is not permitted within the boundaries of courts and pitches, within 5m of a building entrance or in any indoor facility.

 7. Children, Vulnerable Adults and Users with Disabilities

 7.1 Children are those under the age of 18.
 Vulnerable Adults are those as defined under section 60(1) of the Safeguarding Vulnerable Group Act 2006.
 A disabled person is someone with a disability as defined under the Equality Act 2010.
 If any Booking is to involve a Special User, notice should be given to the Centre Manager at the time of booking to ensure proper arrangements exist or appropriate arrangements can be made.

 7.2 The College is a committed equal opportunities organisation.
 It will not unlawfully discriminate against Special Users.
 It will look to accommodate the needs of Special Users.
 However the College reserves the right to cancel a Booking where to do so would be lawful and the College feels it cannot reasonably accommodate all the identified needs of the Special User.

 8.1 Pets and other animals are not permitted on the Centre premises.
 The only exceptions to this are guide dogs for the blind, hearing dogs for the deaf and other working dogs that assist people with disabilities.

 9.1 Lists of applicable charges and terms of payment are available at all receptions and on the Website.

-9.2 Details of applicable deposits are described on the Website.
-The Centre reserves the right to retain any monies (or other cards/valuables) deposited for hire of equipment/keys if equipment/keys are not returned or if returned in an unsatisfactory condition.
+9.2 The Centre reserves the right to charge the user for the cost to replace hire equipment/keys if not returned or if returned in an unsatisfactory condition.